-Carnival purchases premium cruise operator Holland America Line, niche operator Windstar Cruises, Westours (now called Holland America Tours), a leading tour operator in Alaska and the Canadian Rockies.
+Carnival purchases premium cruise operator Holland America Line and Westours (now called Holland America Princess Alaska Tours), the leading tour company in Alaska and the Canadian Yukon.

 The company changes the name of its parent company to Carnival Corporation to distinguish between it and its flagship cruise line.

-A combination of Carnival Corporation and P&O Princess Cruises – comprised of Princess Cruises, P&O Cruises, AIDA, P&O Cruises Australia, and tour operator Princess Tours – is completed, creating the first global cruise company.
+A combination of Carnival Corporation and P&O Princess Cruises – which includes Princess Cruises, P&O Cruises, AIDA Cruises, P&O Cruises Australia and tour operator Princess Tours – is completed, creating the first global cruise company.